Brian · Portfolio

 • Inline code vs block code styling

-• A-link styling that doesn’t look like 1998
+• A-link styling that does not look like 1998

-• Tables that don’t explode the layout
+• Tables that do not explode the layout

 • A consistent "premium rhythm" for headings, paragraphs, and spacing